 © All Rights Reserved Antek

-London is a cultural melting pot where the world has found a home, a legacy of their colonialist past and a great contributor to its vibrant culture today.
-It forms a fabulous stepping stone to all that England has to offer.
+London is a cultural melting pot where the world has found a home, a legacy of England's colonial past and a great contribution to its vibrant culture today.
+It makes a fabulous stepping stone to all that England has to offer.

-Escaping London quickly takes one through tiny towns barely on the map and large cities with significant marks on history.
-There is no shortage of lush rolling hills, peaceful lakes and seaside cliffs to keep you entertained on the way from one borough to the next.
+Getting out of Greater London quickly takes one through tiny villages barely on the map, market towns and large cities which have made significant marks on history.
+Once you're outside London there is no shortage of lush rolling fields, wild moorland, peaceful lakes and stunning coastal scenery to keep you entertained on the way from one county to the next.

 © All Rights Reserved Mikey B

 Throughout England, there are traces of history.
 An abundance of cathedrals, castles, ancient towns and scenic countryside is enough to keep any visitor occupied.
-Some of the very most popular are listed below.
+Some of the most popular areas and sights are listed below.

-The Lake District is one of the most beautiful places in England and is in the north-west part of the country.
-To this day the beauty is stunning and the area has not lost its charm.
+The Lake District is one of the most beautiful places in England and is in the northwest part of the country.
+The beauty is stunning and the area has not lost its charm over the centuries.
 Many authors and painters have highlighted the sublime nature of the lakes and hills around the Lake District but no words can truly give it justice.
-Among the mountains and lakes, small townships and hamlets are dotted about.
-These are just as picturesque as the natural beauty that surrounds them.
+Among the mountains and lakes, small towns, villages and hamlets are dotted about.
+These are often just as picturesque as the natural beauty that surrounds them.

-Westminster Abbey is the most important church in all of England and maybe Europe.
-The main function of this church is the coronation of all the new British monarchs.
-There are also several very famous tombs in Westminster Abbey.
-Some of these are the tombs of Geoffrey Chaucer, Henry Prucell, Sir Isaac Newton, Charles Darwin and also several kings and queens.
-Any visit to London is not complete without visiting the amazing Westminster Abbey.
+Westminster Abbey is the most important church in England.
+The existing building dates back to 1245 and, since 1066. the coronation of all kings and queens has taken place there.
+Many famous people are buried in Westminster Abbey, including Geoffrey Chaucer, Henry Purcell, Sir Isaac Newton, Charles Darwin and several kings and queens.
+Any visit to London would be incomplete without visiting the Westminster Abbey.

 © All Rights Reserved Hien